Soares/base16.nvim/README.md

 which range from black to white if `background` is `dark`, and from white to black if `background` is `light`.

-To use a transparent background in allowing you to take advantage of terminal transparency and/or terminal background images), set
+To use a transparent background (allowing you to take advantage of terminal transparency and/or terminal background images), set

     let g:base16_transparent_background = 1